 MecArmy CMP-2 Keychain Compass

-Did you know that a standard wristwatch can be used to navigate in a pinch?
+Best Field Watch: Did you know that a standard wristwatch can be used to navigate in a pinch?
 Well, it can — and it isn’t even that difficult to manage.
 A standard wristwatch can also be used to make a fire.
 And both of those come on top of their standard functionality.
-As such, every bug-out bag should include a watch — and we’re partial to this one because it charges via solar power, meaning there are no batteries or winding to worry about.
+As such, every bug-out bag should include a watch — and we’re partial to this Timex Expedition North Field Post field watch because it charges via solar power, meaning there are no batteries or winding to worry about, and also comes equipped with a durable fabric strap.

 KA-BAR Marine Corps Fighting Knife